Doug Dieken: Playing career

 In high school, Doug was a tight end, defensive end and punter.
 He caught 80 career passes, was a two-time North Central Illinois Conference First-team selection and was named to the All-State Team in 1966 by the Champaign News-Gazette.
-In college, he was a tight end on an Illinois team that hardly passed at all, and so he was not taken until the sixth round of the 1971 draft.
+In college, he was a tight end on an Illinois team that hardly passed at all, and so he was not taken until the sixth round of the 1971 draft with the 142nd overall pick.
 His first game in a Browns uniform was an exhibition game against the Chicago Bears that happened to be the game used as a backdrop for the movie Brian's Song which was released in November 1971.
 After improving rapidly during his first year with the Browns, the coaches seemed to think he could take over for left tackle Dick Schafrath.
 He did, and became only the third left tackle in the team's history.

-Excellent at both run and pass blocking, Dieken proved to be an outstanding player and an iron man.
-He not only went to the Pro Bowl, but he set team records with 194 straight starts and 203 consecutive games played.
-Doug also proved to be a fine citizen, winning the NFL Man of the Year Award following the 1982 season, and adding his name and efforts to a number of worthy Cleveland area charities.
+Dieken set team records with 194 consecutive starts and 203 consecutive games played.
+A Pro Bowl selection, he received the NFL Man of the Year Award following the 1982 season for his involvement with charitable organizations in the Cleveland area.